-Having quantified quantum correlations of the ensembles of the degenerate eigenstates for two correlated systems with von Neumann entropy we are going to consider the characterization of the same quantum systems on the level of the projective measurements.
+Having quantified entanglement of the ensembles of the degenerate eigenstates for some correlated systems with von Neumann entropy we are going to consider the characterization problem on the level of the projective measurements.
 Normally, in quantum computing or atomic simulations one prepares multiple copies of a given quantum state and performs their projective measurements \cite{Nielsen}.
 It allows to estimate correlation functions \cite{classical_shadow, RBM_Dicke}, entanglement entropy \cite{Heyl, Toric_code, classical_shadow} or other measures \cite{Sotnikov, Dicke_sign_structure, Japan_review, Hamming_nets, ourVQE} for describing the system in question.
 In the degenerate case we consider multiple copies of the same eigenstate may not be available in real experiments \cite{Rydberg1, Ising_dissipation}.
 That is why it is instructive to imitate an extreme situation when every eigenstate that is prepared for measurement belongs to the degenerate manifold and is measured only once.
 A finite set of the bitstrings obtained within such a single-shot protocol contains some information on the degenerate manifold of the ground state.
 However, the usefulness of these data is not a priori obvious and requires additional study.

 In our work we focus on estimating the local correlation function in the ground state that can be formally written as